 The tunnels at Donner Pass were constructed by Chinese laborers and took more than 15 months of hard work to finish.
 A dozen tunnels were some of the most treacherous parts of the transcontinental railroad, linking the rail networks of Omaha, Nebraska, to the West Coast at Oakland.
 They were constructed through the use of hand drilling, black powder, and nitroglycerin (leading to an untold number of worker deaths).
 Extensive snowsheds were built between the tunnels.
 These snowsheds can still be seen from the nearby interstate.

 Know Before You Go

 This is a popular place to explore but Union Pacific Railroad still owns the property.
 Although they have been fairly hands-off about enforcement, "no trespassing" signs are said to be up in certain parts of the tunnel.
-Explorers should be aware that they may be asked to leave or may be be ticketed.
+Explorers should be aware that they may be asked to leave or may be ticketed.
 If you do explore, please be respectful of the tunnels and their history.
 Snow sheds and tunnels start near the Donner Ski Ranch.
 The longer tunnels start at the China Wall, just east of the Donner Summit Bridge.

 A full round trip hike of the tunnels is 5 miles.
 Bring a flashlight because tunnel 6 in particular is fairly dark.
 Also, wear sensible shoes because the ground can be wet and rocky.